-The Fund trades financial instruments, taking tactical and strategic positions in traded equity and fixed income instruments.
+The Fund trades in financial instruments, taking tactical and strategic positions in traded and over-the-counter instruments.
 Trading positions are reported at estimated market value with changes reflected in profit or loss.
-Trading positions are subject to various risk factors, which primarily include exposures to price and interest rate risk.
-Price risk arises from investments held by the Fund for which prices in the future are uncertain, while interest rate risk arises from the effects of fluctuations in the prevailing levels of market interest rates on the fair value of the Fund's financial assets and liabilities and future cash flows.
+Trading positions are subject to various risk factors, which primarily include exposures to interest rate risk.
+Interest rate risk arises from the effects of fluctuations in the prevailing levels of market interest rates on the fair value of the Fund's financial assets and liabilities and future cash flows.